itsalwaysbenny/CV-Ben-Taylor/README.md

 - Sports: I am an avid football and cricket fan as well as other sports.
 I also enjoy the gym, hiking and table tennis.
 - Music: I am a regular concert goer and am currently learning to play guitar
 - Podcasts: I have found a wide range of podcasts to listen to regularly including comedy, science, news and interviews
-- Comedy: I often go to comedy clubs becuase who doesn't need a laugh
+- Comedy: I often go to comedy clubs because who doesn't need a laugh